XHMM/react-native-cloud-store/example/README.md

 1. `npm i`
 2. `npx pod-install`
-3. open `ios` folder using xcode to build and run
+3. open `ios` folder using xcode to build and run under physical device (you may need to configure icloud container)